lcwheeler/penstemon_novaseq/3_variant_calling_and_outfile_generation/README.md

 ### Bonus: working with indels
 Scripts to perform variant calling and consensus sequence generation while including indels can be found in [`include_indels`](include_indels/).

 These are still a work in progress, because the consensus sequence method used here will not produce genome fasta files that are aligned to one another.
 This appears to be a gap in existing available software: generating multiple-sequence alignments from VCFs which include indels.
-On top of this, the indel detection method in bcftools (and most reference-based indel calling methods) is limited to calling small insertions and deletions.
+On top of this, the indel detection method in bcftools (and most reference-based indel calling methods) is limited to calling small insertions and deletions (and is also known to have biases).